madrilene/lenesaile.com/src/en/blog/2022-11-29-eleventy-config.md

 };
 ```

-{% aside %}`/**/*.md` matches any number of directories between `/src/posts/` and `*.md`.
-This way we can ensure that Eleventy finds all markdown files however deep nested, so we can further arrange the contents by year, then by month, etc.
+{% aside %}`**/*` matches any number of directories between `/src/posts/` and your `.md` files.
+This way we can ensure that Eleventy finds all markdown files however deep nested, so we can further arrange the contents by year, then by month, etc. **Organize all the things!**
 {% endaside %}

 Your `eleventy.js` now looks like this: